Sugar. Everyone is talking about it.

 How much sugar does the average American consume on a daily basis?
 Answer: 22 teaspoons.
 How much sugar does the average American dog consume on a daily basis?
 You would be surprised.

-Over the past few years more and more sugar has been finding it’s way into mainstream pet food and treats.
-Not that I am a fan but the number one selling dog treat in America is Milk Bone Dog Biscuits.
+Over the past few years, more and more sugar has been finding its way into mainstream pet food and treats.
+In fact, the number one selling dog treat in America is Milk Bone Dog Biscuits.
 Milk Bone makes a chewy version of their original hard biscuit (also filled with crap) and check out the product ingredients:

-Here is another best selling treat.
-Purina’s Beggin’ Strips.
-I cringe at the thought of my pug, Francis, eating it’s nasty goodness.
+Here is another best selling treat: Purina’s Beggin’ Strips.
+I cringe at the thought of my pug, Francis, eating their nasty goodness.
 However, I know she would knock me over for one.
 Hmm, I wonder why?
 Sugar.

 Here is a list of Beggin Strips’s completely toxic and sugar laden treats: